EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

 All the string-based data types are escaped before displaying them.
 For that reason, if the property stores HTML content, you'll see the HTML tags instead of the rendered HTML content.
-In case you want to display the rendered content, set the type of the property to `raw`:
+In case you want to display the contents unescaped, define the `type` option with a `raw` value:

 ```yaml
 easy_admin: